mozilla/picl-keyserver/README.md

       email: bob@example.com
     }

+or, for GET requests: `?email=bob@example.com`.

 Eventuall, they might take an assertion:

     {
       assertion: <persona generated assertion>
     }

+### NULL security model
+Clients can safely ignore `version` and `deviceId` in API responses.
+These are intended for key revocation, but they won't be used in early prototypes.

 ### POST /user
 Creates a new user account and generates a class A key.